jordankittle/sql-express-library-project/README.md

 Changes to supplied styles and formats:
 1.)
 Changed body padding from 50 to 25px
 2.)
-Changed button text on Submit and Update book forms to "Submit"
+Changed button text on Submit and Update book forms to "Submit" 3.)
+Added url query support to all-books view so adding and deleting books can show success message to the user about actions that have been performed.